 In addition to being a stellar student with lofty life goals, Ezugwu is an active participant in the campus community and is involved in many clubs and organizations, such as being president of Phi Eta Sigma National Honor Society, a student representative on the President’s Student Advisory Board, and Vice President of the Badminton Club, just to name a few.

-She also works in the university’s Advancement Office as a university relations assistant, as an intern in the Career Services Office, and as a math tutor in the Academic Support Center.
+She has previously worked in the university’s Advancement Office as a university relations assistant, as well as an intern in the Career Services Office and as a math tutor in the Academic Support Center.